 The tenancy shall be concluded for a period of years and end on .

-By written declaration to the landlord, which the landlord must have received no later than six months before expiry of the above deadlines, the tenant may unilaterally declare that this tenancy shall be extended by a further years (extension option).
-If the option is exercised, the tenancy shall be continued on the same terms.
-If no value retention clause is (Section 5 Clause 3) is agreed, the rent shall be adjusted to the common local rent at the start of the new option term.
+By written notice to the landlord, which the landlord must receive no later than six months before expiry of the above deadlines, the tenant may unilaterally declare that this tenancy shall be extended by a further years (extension option).
+In the event that this extension option is exercised, the tenancy shall be continued on the same terms.
+If no value retention clause is (Section 5, Clause 3) is agreed upon, the rent shall be adjusted to the customary local rent at the start of the new option term.

-5. The timeliness of the notice of termination or the objection to the extension of the tenancy shall not depend on the sending of the declaration but on the receipt of it by the other party.
+5. The timeliness of the notice of termination or the objection to the extension of the tenancy is determined by the time of receipt of such notice by the other party and not by time of its dispatch.

-6. If the tenant continues to use the rental property after the expiry of the tenancy, the tenancy shall not be tacitly extended or re-established.
+6. In the event that the tenant continues to use the rental property after the expiration of the tenancy, the tenancy shall not be tacitly extended or re-established.

-7. However, in deviation from Section 4, clauses 1, 2 or 3, the tenancy shall not commence prior to the vacation of the rental property by the previous tenant or prior to the completion of the rental property, whereby the landlord's liability for simple negligence shall be excluded.
+7. However, in derogation of Section 4, clauses 1, 2 or 3, the tenancy shall not commence prior to the vacation of the rental property by the previous tenant or prior to the completion of the previous rental term, for which the landlord is not liable for simple negligence.
 The tenant's right to terminate shall not be affected.

 Section 5 Rent